 Health and Safety Policies and Procedures:

-- Masks – All students, faculty, and visitors must wear a mask when on campus.
+- Universal Mask Use – All students, faculty, and visitors must wear a mask when on campus.
 Masks are removed only if outside and social distancing can be maintained.
 Face shields are provided to faculty.

 - Temperature Checks – Parents should ensure their child does not have a temperature of 100.4 degrees before arriving each day.
 Staff will check each child’s temperature from their vehicle each day upon arrival.